Code-Institute-Submissions/Quiz-Wizard/readme.md

 * Opposite: #e4784e "Burnt Sienna" - Using a colour opposite tool and tweaking it slightly, I decided on this shade as it will add a good contrast to the overall blue scheme.
 Orange is also known to be a color of motivation and lends a positive attitude, which contributes to the scheme philisophy
 * Main text: #fffbfc "Snow" - A slight variation on white for the text

+##### Fonts
+* Primary: Roboto - After doing some research on font psychology I decided this is a good choice for the main text of this project.
+This is due to it's clean, neutral appearance.
+I want this because I don't want people to be distracted by the font when reading questions and thinking of answers.